 Connect external drive to iSTAR Pulsar+

-Allow up to 30 seconds for external drive to be recognised
+Allow up to 10 seconds for external drive to be recognised, then refresh the capture list by pulling it downwards from the top

-When USB-C device has been recognised by iSTAR Pulsar+, the option to "Copy to USB-C" will become active:
+The option to "Copy to USB-C" will now become active:

 Tap "Copy to USB-C" against capture to copy